jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 preview
 *********************************************************************************

-Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with :ref:`if statement<if statements>`.
+Sometimes I want programs to choose what to do based on inputs or conditions, and can make this happen with :ref:`if statements<if statements>`.
 For example, If I want to know if a person can vote, the conditions could be

 * Is the person alive?
 * Is the person old enough?
+* Is the person a citizen?

-I can add these to a program so that when it gets information about the person, it can make a decision or return output of :ref:`True<test_what_is_true>` for "Yes, they can vote" or :ref:`False<test_what_is_false>` for "No, they can not vote"
+I can add these to a program so that when it gets information about the person it returns output of :ref:`True<test_what_is_true>` for "Yes, they can vote" or :ref:`False<test_what_is_false>` for "No, they can not vote" after looking at the options.

 The following are exercises on writing `conditional expressions`_ in Python_ using the `Truth Table`_ from Mathematics and the assertFalse_ and assertTrue_ :ref:`methods<what is a function?>` from :ref:`AssertionError<what causes AssertionError?>`, :ref:`None<what is None?>` and :ref:`booleans<what are booleans?>`.
+These are the underlying operations that make the computer do what it does.

 All operations from the `Truth Table`_ always result in :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>`